Refunding tax and Universal Social Charge (USC)

 You must record any refunds made in the employee's payroll record.

-Advice about refunding Pay Related Social Insurance (PRSI) can be found in the Department of Social Protection (DSP).
+You get further information about refunding Pay Related Social Insurance (PRSI) from the Department of Social Protection (DSP).

 Reasons to refund tax and USC